Narrative Questions

 The game is set in the Velorian Republic, an interstellar civilization controlling several planets, space stations and other locations from its homeworld Velora.
 During the events of the games story the Republic will have suddenly fallen from within and the player will be fighting hostile forces in a civil war.
 The player takes the role of a pilot assigned to the Republic Battleship Alastrius, which upon returning from a deployment finds the Republic has been usurped and the Alastrius is the last ship still on the side of the Republic.

-At launch there will be a Training Simulator that allows the player to practice handling a Star-Fighter.
+At launch there is a Training Simulator that allows the player to practice handling a Star-Fighter.
 There are then a further 17 campaign missions in the main game.
+This number will increase as post launch content is added.

 Gameplay Questions